Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 Yeah, the trigger may not be the best, but it isn’t the worst, either.
 It isn’t the best-looking pistol, but what polymer gun is?
 What matters is that the reliability and track record just can’t be matched.

-Glocks are far from my favorite pistols, but there is a reason I have five of them.
-There is a kind of raw beauty in their simplicity that can’t be quantified.
-I may not like their feel, but they are the very definition of universal and is a gun that works well for just about anyone, me included.
+Glocks are far from my favorite pistols, but there is a reason I have six of them.
+There is a kind of raw beauty in their simplicity that can't be quantified.
+They are the very definition of universal and are a gun that works well for just about anyone, me included.

 Affordability, reliability, shootability, availability, and cheap magazines are some of the reasons why this is the gold standard by which all other polymer pistols are judged.